-The best choice particularly for first-time vacationers to Korea, The Plaza offers easy access to the subway and is close to all the traditional sights of the city including various palaces and museums as well as the blazing Myeong-dong shopping district.
+The best choice particularly for first-time vacationers to South Korea, The Plaza offers easy access to the subway and is close to all the traditional sights of the city including various palaces and museums as well as the blazing Myeong-dong shopping district.

 Check out exquisite Japanese restaurant Murasaki for the best omakase in the city.